clairesrc/funmoney/README.md

 # FunMoney

 Easy way to keep track of disposable income.
 Simple CRUD PWA using Go, MongoDB, and Docker, and vanilla JS frontend.
-This is a work in progress that does not support adding new transactions yet.
+This is a work in progress that is not yet feature-complete.
 I wrote this mainly to learn the Go MongoDB client, but also for use as a tenplate for small CRUD PWA apps.
 The data store can easily be swapped to something else, the build process is a simple shell script and everything is intended to be very easy to hack on.

 ## Run